-Pavlina has recently completed her PhD in international business from UTS Business School.
-She earned her Master Degree in Corporate Economics and Management from the University of Economics Prague, Czech Republic.
-Her research interests are in the internationalisation of both small and large firms with a specific focus on entrepreneurship, institutional embeddedness across borders, and the context of emerging economies.
+Pavlina joined UTS Business School in 2019 as a lecturer in International Business & Strategy.
+She earned her PhD Degree in International Business from the UTS Business School.
+Her research interests are in the internationalisation of both small and large firms with a specific focus on entrepreneurship and institutional embeddedness across borders.
 She held a visiting scholar position at the Copenhagen Business School, Denmark.
 Prior joining academia, Pavlina gained professional experience in supply chain management including working in brewing industry – a sector which was also studied in her doctoral thesis exploring internationalisation of craft beer industry from small open economies.
 The paper presenting the findings of her thesis won the Lazaridis Institute SMEs & International Entrepreneurship Best Paper Prize in 2017.

 International business, Transnational management, Strategic management

-Guo, Y, Jasovska, P, Rammal, HG & Rose, E 2019, 'Global Mobility of Professionals and the Transfer of Tacit Knowledge in Multinational Service Firms', Journal of Knowledge Management.View/Download from: UTS OPUS or Publisher's site
+Guo, Y, Jasovska, P, Rammal, HG & Rose, E 2020, 'Global Mobility of Professionals and the Transfer of Tacit Knowledge in Multinational Service Firms', Journal of Knowledge Management, vol. 24, no. 3, pp. 553-567.View/Download from: Publisher's site

 The use of expatriates to transfer individual and organizational know-how and knowledge is a practice widely used by multinational enterprises (MNEs).
 However, for service firms, the mobility of employees across national borders depends on the commitments made by countries under the General Agreement on Trade in Services (GATS).
 In particular, the Mode 4 form of supply under GATS can limit the ability of professionals to enter a particular country and can restrict the intra-organizational transfer of knowledge in multinational service firms.
 The purpose of this paper is to investigate how MNEs attempt to overcome these barriers and transfer knowledge through their global network.